 One of my favorite things about the Halong Bay Castaway Tour (satisfying my inner “Survivor”) is you get to spend a day and night on Castaway Island, an actual island in Halong Bay.
 We explored more of the bay by boat, finally arriving to the island in the afternoon where the trip turned into summer camp.
 By this point, everyone had become friends and we spent the whole day enjoying all the sports available including rock climbing, tubing, volleyball and kayaking.
 As an outdoor adrenaline junkie it was awesome getting to experience the bay actively, rather than simply admiring its beauty.

-Throughout the day the BBQ was fired up and after drinking (and napping) consistently, night came and the island turned into a frat party.
-I had a blast teaching people Flip Cup and Beer Pong, playing “Truth or Dare” by the campfire, swimming in the water with glow-in-the-dark plankton and dancing on the tables.
+Throughout the day the BBQ was fired up and after drinking (and napping) consistently, night came and island partying with “Truth or Dare” by the campfire, swimming in the water with glow-in-the-dark plankton and dancing on the tables.